duceppemo/QIIME2_ITS/README.md

 # IonTorrent_Fungi_Barcoding_QIIME2
 QIIME2 pipeline for IonTorrent sequencing data

+## Description
+This pipeline uses QIIME2 to process metagenomics data.

 ## Important
 Please make sure you are using a validated QIIME2 metadata tsv file.
 Use this tool to proceed with the validation step: https://keemei.qiime2.org/